 Building transferable skills within an industry is key.
-Some require understanding the latest software.
-For others you are required to understand the most up to date processes.
-Nonetheless, you have to continually make this investment in yourself so that you can keep the job you have for now in hopes of moving into the job you will need in the future as your life changes due to kids, family members, and your own growing sense of the life that you want to lead in the future.
+Some require understanding the latest software, others the most up-to-date processes.
+Whatever the case, you have to continually make this investment in yourself.
+This will ensure that you keep the job you have for now, and increase your chances of moving into the job you will need in the future as your life changes due to kids, family members, and your own growing sense of the life that you want to lead.

-At Mingu$, we will recommend courses and skill sets that you should explore that are asked for by employers across the country.
-Our application will review the needs of the marketplace and suggest programs and certificate training that could place you in line for that opportunity.
-This continual investment in yourself pays off down the road and will set you up to be fully prepared for the opportunity when it shows up.
+At Mingu$, we will recommend to you courses and skill sets that are asked for by employers across the country.
+Our application will review the needs of the marketplace and suggest programs and certificate training that could place you in line for those opportunities.
+This continual investment in yourself pays off down the road and will set you up to be fully prepared when the chance comes knocking.

 HOW WE WILL HELP you